-My paintings have recently been published in New American Paintings, Issue 107.
+My paintings have recently been published in.
 I am so pleased that my work was selected by juror Eric Crosby, Assistant Curator at the Walker Art Center, especially since his co-curating of the recent abstract painting exhibition, Painter Painter, rocked my world.

 I'm working on a new series of works on paper that seem to be bubbling up from my residency experience in Santa Fe.
 This is the palette I was using in my gravity studies while I was in New Mexico.
 Now I find myself using the same colors in these more gestural and explosive pieces.
 I'm thinking of them as night visions.

 I'm in Cleveland for the summer - inspired and ready to work through a new series of paintings.
 (Sundays are for the beach.)
 Here's a fresh one that came together soon after returning from New Mexico.
 I reworked a painting that had been in Arizona for a few months, adding layers of vibrant lines.
 My paintings are open-ended and most often seem to have the potential to become new again.

 It's been a busy few months with exhibitions and an artist residency.
 My time at the Santa Fe Art Institute opened up new directions in my work and planted a seed for a site-specific project of cliff-side rope jumping sessions.